Steps to Earning Substance Abuse Counselor Certification in Nevada

 Next, you’ll need to complete a period of supervised training and work experience to become a Certified Alcohol and Drug Counselor (CADC) in Nevada.
 This step is essential to ensuring you’re fully prepared for the responsibilities ahead.

-Employers throughout Nevada routinely hire CADC certification candidates to provide the required experience and real world training required to earn the credential.
+Employers throughout Nevada routinely hire CADC certification candidates to provide the required experience and real-world training necessary to earn the credential.
 You’ll need to gather 4,000 hours (about 2 years) of supervised counseling experience working directly with individuals battling alcohol addiction and other substance use disorders.

 Your work will be supervised by a certified counselor who has at least three years of experience.

-During your training, it’s important to keep detailed records of your hours, the type of counseling you provide, and the skills you develop.
-Your supervisor will need to verify these records.
 Once you’ve completed the required hours, you’ll submit proof of your experience to the Nevada Board of Examiners for Alcohol, Drug, and Gambling Counselors.
 This includes signed documentation from your supervisor and a detailed log of your activities.

 By completing this supervised training, you’ll be well-prepared to provide effective and compassionate care as a CADC in Nevada.